-If you are in the clouds and can’t tell the attitude of the aircraft, then it will be necessary to use the attitude indicator, also referred to as the artificial horizon.
+If you are in the clouds and can’t tell the attitude of the aircraft (that is, its relation to the horizon), then it will be necessary to use the attitude indicator, also referred to as the artificial horizon.
 This is an instrument that gives a representation of the aircraft in relation to the ground and sky.
 If you’re on a jet of some sort, chances are high that it will be displayed on the screen directly in front of you.
-The “w” shape in the middle represents the wings of the aircraft, the brown represents ground and the blue represents sky.
+The “w” shape in the middle represents the wings of the aircraft, the brown represents ground, and the blue represents sky.
 So if you see half brown, half blue it means you are in level flight which is what you want.
 If you see anything else, then make corrections with the stick as necessary to line up the wings of the aircraft with the horizon line.

 Make a Radio Call